The Technology, Media and Telecommunications Review: Poland

 In addition, Article 21 et seq. of the TL (Article 176 et seq. of the ECL) defines the powers of the President of UKE to regulate the telecommunications market.
 After conducting proceedings (market analysis), the President of UKE, if it is established that a telecommunications undertaking with significant market power or telecommunications undertakings with collective significant market power exist on the relevant market, issues a decision in which it identifies the relevant market, identifies the undertaking or undertakings with significant market power and decides on the regulatory obligations of such undertakings.

-In addition, a vertically integrated telecommunications undertaking with significant market power, in order to ensure that all service providers providing their services to end users, including itself, have the possibility to offer equivalent services to end users, shall inform the President of UKE of its intended transfer of local access network assets or a substantial part thereof to a separate legal entity under different ownership or to a newly established entity (Article 44g(1) of the TL and Article 208(1) of the ECL).
+In addition, a vertically integrated telecommunications undertaking with significant market power, to ensure that all service providers providing their services to end-users, including itself, have the possibility to offer equivalent services to end-users, shall inform the President of UKE of its intended transfer of local access network assets or a substantial part thereof to a separate legal entity under different ownership or to a newly established entity (Article 44g(1) of the TL and Article 208(1) of the ECL).
 As a result of the notification, the President of UKE, based on the results of market analysis, conducts proceedings and imposes, maintains, changes or repeals regulatory obligations.

 v Transfers of control and assignments